SChafinIII/Bootcamp-Challenge-1/README.md

 The goal is to refactor a website for a market agency so that it contains the following:

 - Accessibility for all screenreaders and devices.
-- Logcially structured semantic HTML elements.
+- Logically structured semantic HTML elements.
 - Alternate attribues for image elements in the event they do not load.
 - Logical structure for elements. independent of styling and positioning.
 - Sequential Heading attribues.